NBISweden/data-submission-documentation/ENA/5894-Geodia-assembly/README.md

 ## 5.3 Second submission round (PacBio Sequel reads)

-Sinilar to the previous submission of RSII reads (# 5.1 and # 5.2) the 4 .BAM files were downloaded from UPPMAX, validated, and zipped like above.
+Similar to the previous submission of RSII reads (# 5.1 and # 5.2) the four .BAM files were downloaded from UPPMAX, validated, and zipped like above.
 A new manifest file was made in .TXT format (manifest_Sequel_reads.txt) as:

 ```
 STUDY PRJEB58046